Open enrollment is going on now!

-All students must provide the following before their application is complete: birth certificate, Social Security card, immunization form, most recent report card, Individual Education Plan (IEP), if applicable, and a proof of address (such as a utility bill).
+All students must provide the following before their application is complete: birth certificate, immunization form, most recent report card, Individual Education Plan (IEP), if applicable, a proof of address (such as a utility bill) and parent / guardian ID.

 - 110 students in each grade K – 4th (Elementary Campus)

 - 110 students in each grade 5th – 12th (Parker Campus)